 Wojciechowska sought out young Ukrainians who had once lived similar lives to hers, but then volunteered to go and fight.
 Talking to them one-to-one about their experiences, in a room soft-lit with one lamp, she photographed them when “something more real and more true” appeared in their faces.

 “They were telling me their stories, which were often really difficult,” she says.
 “Sometimes they didn’t want to say anything, but often they told me a lot as they don’t have anyone else to talk to.

 “These guys are people like my friends, some of them were DJs, then suddenly they were going to the front line, and afterwards they were not the same,” she continues.
 “In the younger people especially it was really visible on their faces that something had changed in them.”

 Wojciechowska took about 70 portraits, and stayed in touch with her subjects, going to visit them on the frontline or back home.
 She also started to collect images they had taken on their mobile phones, focusing on group shots of battalions and covering those who had been killed with the metal leaf used on religious icons.
 “Some parts I’ve finished, but my work there is ongoing because the situation is still changing,” she says.

-Depicting Chinese cyclists and bikers as they speed past on the road, they initially look very different to the Ukrainian portraits, but are inspired by a similar impulse.
+Depicting Chinese cyclists and bikers as they speed past on the road, they images in Short Flashes initially look very different to the Ukrainian portraits, but are inspired by a similar impulse.
 “In one I am catching the moment; in the other, I am waiting for it,” says Wojciechowska.
 “Maybe I’m still looking for this truth of the person… Most of the time we are acting, but maybe between gestures there is something.”